TimHartsuijker/TimHartsuijker/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Making an app using Flutter.
+- 🔭 I’m currently working on rounding up my internship to go back to school!
-- 🌱 I’m currently learning how to use flutter optimally.
+- 🌱 I’m currently learning how to write a good documentation.
 - 📫 How to reach me: tim1hartsuijker@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I've been coding for 1 year.
+- ⚡ Fun fact: I've been coding for 1.5 years.